CodeLinaro-mirror/le_external_libcamera_libcamera/Documentation/introduction.rst

 * The libcamera adaptation is an umbrella term designating the components that interface to libcamera in other frameworks.
-  Notable examples are a V4L2 compatibility layer, a gstreamer libcamera element, and an Android camera HAL implementation based on libcamera.
+  Notable examples are a V4L2 compatibility layer, a gstreamer libcamera element, and an Android camera :term:`HAL` implementation based on libcamera.

   Those components can live in the libcamera project source code in separate repositories, or move to their respective project's